-Dynatrace Synthetic Monitoring utilizes a variety of security mechanisms in its performance monitoring platform and associated tools.
+Dynatrace Synthetic Classic utilizes a variety of security mechanisms in its performance monitoring platform and associated tools.
 Dynatrace's strategy of "defense-in-depth" provides the cumulative protection afforded by implementing many layers of various secure mechanisms.
 Dynatrace uses industry-based best practices to ensure the security of its applications and your performance data.

 The Dynatrace Performance Network Platform consists of the following key subsystems:

 - Last Mile

 - Software Private Agent